 Guide to a Perfect trip in Egypt!

-The Khan El-Khalili is the Middle East's most interesting bazaars.
+The Khan El-Khalili is home to the the Middle East's most interesting bazaars.

-Named after Prince Jaharkas Al-Khalili, one of the powerful Mamluke Princes in the 14th century, the bazaar is famous for it's unusual, typically oriental souvenirs and handmade crafts.
-This traditional market's Medieval atmosphere, together with the labyrinthian streets, gives visitors a glimpse into what medieval markets once were like.
+Named after Prince Jaharkas Al-Khalili, one of the most powerful Mamluke Princes of the 14th century, this bazaar is famous for it's unusual, souvenirs and handmade crafts.
+This traditional market's Medieval atmosphere, together with the labyrinthian streets, gives visitors a glimpse into what markets were like centuries before.

-The bazzar has bountiful cafes, restaurants, shops, and a large number of vendors and buyers.
-The Hibiscus, Karakare, Helba, or any of the various typical Egyptian beverages offer to visitors a real taste experience.
+The bazaar has bountiful cafes, restaurants, shops, plus a large number of vendors and buyers.
+Be sure to try, the Hibiscus, Karakare, Helba, or any of the various Egyptian beverages, which will offer to visitors a true egyptian experience.
 Smokers can try the Shisha, or water pipe.

-Every visitor can safely enjoy the walk through the narrow streets of Khan El-Khalili.
-We strongly recommend visiting this vivid bazaar, but keep in mind that in open traditional markets, the prices are not fixed; remember to bargain (haggle) to get the best price.
-The Khan El-Khalili Bazaar is a place where art and commerce come together to give a unique and remarkable, harmonious experience.
+All visitors can safely enjoy walking through the narrow streets of Khan El-Khalili.
+We strongly recommend visiting this vivid bazaar, but keep in mind that in open traditional markets, the prices are not set in stone.
+You always want to remember to bargain for the best price, all vendors will expect this and it can be pretty fun!
+The Khan El-Khalili Bazaar is a place where art and commerce come together to enjoy a unique and, harmonious experience.